rust-lang/unsafe-code-guidelines/reference/src/representation/pointers.md

 * If `T` is a sized type then the size of `&T` is one word.
 * The size of `&[T]` is two words.
 * The size of `&str` is two words.
+* Size in other cases may be more than one word (e.g., for other dynamically sized types).

 ### Notes